 We subsidise these retreats from our charitable resources, to encourage the widest possible participation.
 Bursaries are also available to help students with limited financial means to attend with their peers.

-** We are actively taking bookings for student residentials in summer 2021 and beyond.
+** We are now open and welcoming visiting study retreat groups on a socially distanced, 50% capacity basis.
 Please get in touch with any enquiries - we will be very happy to help and to advise on the best options for your group. **

 As well as being intellectually stimulating, Cumberland Lodge study retreats allow students to interact with each other in ways that are not always possible within institutions.
 Many university departments have been visiting for decades and their gatherings have become a much valued tradition.